orbitdb/field-manual/01_Tutorial/01_Basics.md

 }
 ```

 In the output you will see something called a "multihash", like `QmPSicLtjhsVifwJftnxncFs4EwYTBEjKUzWweh1nAA87B`.
-For now,
-just know that this is the identifier of your IPFS node.
-We explain multihashes in more detail in **Part 2: Peer-to-Peer**
+This is the identifier of your IPFS node.

 #### What just happened?